Smoked Mac and Cheese – BBQ Grill Academy Style

 - optional – chopped pork rings

-- Boil the macaroni noodles in saltwater until they are al dente, not completely done, remember these will finish cooking in the smoker.
+- Boil the macaroni noodles in salted water until they are al dente, not completely done, remember these will finish cooking in the smoker.
+Just be sure to bring to a boil but do not over cook the pasta.

 - Preheat your smoker following the process mentioned above and after preheating, set the temperature to 225 degrees F, set your favorite wood, and set the smoker to smoke.